-CONUS Nurse Advise Line: Sometimes it is difficult to know if and when to seek medical help for acute health problems, so having professional help at a moment's notice is invaluable.
-The Military Health System's (MHS) new Nurse Advice Line (NAL) for TRICARE beneficiaries does just that.
-Beginning late April 2014, TRICARE beneficiaries in the United States including Alaska and Hawaii can call the NAL toll-free twenty-four hours a day, seven days a week.
+CONUS Nurse Advice Line: Sometimes it is difficult to know if and when to seek medical help for acute health problems, so having professional help at a moment's notice is invaluable.
+The Military Health System's new Nurse Advice Line for TRICARE beneficiaries does just that, toll-free, twenty-four hours a day, seven days a week by dialing 1-800-TRICARE (874-2273); Option 1.

 The NAL is a team of registered nurses who are available to answer a variety of urgent healthcare questions.
 They can help you decide whether self-care is the best option, or if it is better to see a healthcare provider.
 There will always be a live-person on the line to address beneficiary concerns.

 The NAL offers a variety of solutions for all TRICARE beneficiaries.
-For pediatric issues, the NAL will route the beneficiary to a pediatric nurse.
-If follow-up is necessary or requested, the NAL will call the beneficiary back to check the child's status a few hours later.
-The NAL will make same-day appointments with the beneficiary's primary care manager (PCM) for TRICARE Prime beneficiaries who are enrolled to Military Treatment Facilities (MTFs).
-If a same day appointment is not available, the NAL will re-direct the beneficiary to the closest urgent care center, and advice the PCM that an urgent care referral is needed to the patient does not have to worry about paying any point of service co-pays.
+When necessary, the NAL can make same-day appointments with the beneficiary's PCM for beneficiaries enrolled to the MTF.
+If a same-day appointment is not available, the NAL can re-direct the beneficiary to the closest urgent care center.
 All other TRICARE beneficiaries who are not enrolled to a MTF will receive professional health advice about their urgent health concern and when to seek urgent care.

 Operation Live Well: Tired of membership in the Cheese & Burger Society?
 We want to make cooking healthy, home-cooked meals more affordable and easy for you.
 The first downloadable e-book produced by the Department of Defense's wellness initiative is now "live" and features recipes for a range of healthy dishes, from breakfast items to soups, salads, vegetarian options and desserts.
 Download yours today!
 One of our #AFMS initiatives is to promote better health.
 This means to encourage healthy behaviors through a health-based culture to enhance resilient and human performance, while reducing illness and injury.
 Multiple links off our Better Health website will assist you in reaching that goal.